 Breakfast was sometimes so big we didn’t need lunch.
 Then for dinner, we more or less alternated between patio and takeout—including from some pretty fine places (that probably didn’t used to offer takeout at all…).

 Restaurant roll call

-The first dinner was takeout from Whalesbone, a restaurant we had given up dining in long before covid, simply because their reservation system was too convoluted to deal with (and they were too popular to get in without one).
-It was lovely to be eat their food again—so good!
+The first dinner was takeout from Whalesbone, a restaurant we had given up dining in long before Covid, simply because their reservation system was too convoluted to deal with (and they were too popular to get in without one).
+It was lovely to be eating their food again—so good!
 And it went well with the white wine we had brought from home.
 (When picking up, we were a little shocked how loudly they were playing music in the restaurant, though.
 Didn’t seem wise.)

 Cooper’s Gastro Pub, attached to the Embassy Hotel we were staying at, had a heated patio, so that’s where we had our first two breakfasts.
 Our sense of safety was enhanced by having the whole patio to ourselves.
 The meals were good but large; we opted for takeout from nearby cafes for the next two breakfasts.
 We especially enjoyed The Ministry of Coffee.

 The first dinner out was at Rivera on Sparks Street, which we tried mainly because we had seen that they had a big enclosed patio (in a tent), with heaters.
 It was very cozy, and while not a cheap place, it was very good!
 Burrata with tomatoes, ricotta gnudi, lamb cavatelli…